catalystdevelopment/catalyst-pool-docker/README.md

 **That's it now you can start the pool:**

+> Note, when you start the pool for the fires time, it can take a while to bootstrap the services.
+The good thing though, next time it will be blazing fast!

 - `docker-compose up -d catalyst_pool_site` - you can access the pool at `http://docker_host_ip/admin.html` the default password is `12345678`.

 To stop all the services, use: `docker-compose down -v`